Icinga/icingaweb2/doc/20-Advanced-Topics.md

 > Read the documentation on the respective linked configuration sections before
 > deploying the configuration manually.
 >
-> If you are unsure about certain settings, use the [setup wizard](02-Installation.md#web-setup-wizard-from-source) once
+> If you are unsure about certain settings, use the setup wizard as described in the
-> and then collect the generated configuration as well as sql dumps.
+> [installation instructions](02-Installation.md) once and then collect the generated
+> configuration as well as sql dumps.

-#### Icinga Web 2 Manual Database Setup <a id="web-setup-manual-from-source-database"></a>
+### Icinga Web 2 Manual Database Setup <a id="web-setup-manual-from-source-database"></a>

 Create the database and add a new user as shown below for MySQL/MariaDB: